-1. For the first 30 days after enrollment, you will have access to a private Facebook group where you can interact with other students and ask questions.
+1. After enrollment, you will have access to a private Facebook group where you can interact with other students and ask questions.
 Victoria oversees the group and will help you if other students don’t know the answers.

 2. If you need support beyond the Facebook group, you can also ask Victoria questions by email.

-5. How to create and maintain a capitalization table.
+- How to create and maintain a cap table.

 Victoria Yampolsky, CFA, is President and Founder of The Startup Station, a comprehensive resource for modeling and valuing early-stage startups.
 Victoria helps early-stage founders master the necessary finance skills to evaluate the financial feasibility of their business models, translate them into comprehensive and actionable financial plans, and use those plans to gauge the effectiveness of their strategy.
 Since the launch of The Startup Station's educational program, more than 1,000 founders have completed the curriculum and learned the basics of financial modeling, valuation, and startup financing.

 Victoria is an advisor to DreaMe, Opkix, and Stringflix, as well as a founder of several ventures in media and entertainment.
 Previously, Victoria worked for Deutsche Bank and was a technology consultant with CapGemini's Financial Services Division.
 Victoria holds a Bachelor's Degree, Cum Laude, in Computer Science, with a minor in Mathematics, from Cornell University and an MBA, with honors, from Columbia Business School.
 Victoria is also on the Advisory Board of the Computing and Information Science (CIS) Department of Cornell University.